alcz/HXSRC/README.md

 #HXSRC

-This is version 2.16 of the source files for Japheth's HXDOS Extender and related tools.
-I have not done any modification to the code, this is only a snapshot of the v2.16 release so that it can remain available for use.
+This is fork of 2.17 of Japheth's HXDOS Extender and related tools.

-It still retains the Sybase license that he released it with.
+Personal aim is to make it run my own 32-bit software compiled with MSVC 2017.
+Having the same binary tested and deployed on newest Win32 hosts and at the same time on simple DOS installations may still have use cases.

+Upstream repository claims, that the source code has Sybase license https://opensource.org/licenses/Watcom-1.0, but IMHO this applies to JWLink, which is not included here.
+Further clarification is needed.

 The HXSRC package contains the HX DOS extender source code.
 This consists of:
 * DPMI host HDPMI32.EXE / HDPMI16 (MASM)